DiscountGrocery/myopia-wiki/-Myopia/Characters/Avassh.md

 | Nationality:       | Eldeen Reaches                                                                                                         |
 ***
 ### General <i class="ri-checkbox-blank-line"></i>
-Avassh is based off of the official Eberron Avassh known as the 'Twister of Roots.'
+Avassh is based off of official Eberron Lore.
+Avassh is known as the 'Twister of Roots,' and controls the

 ***